majeedraza1/carousel-slider/readme.txt

 == Changelog ==

 = version 2.0.6 - 2021-11-00 =
+* Add - Add functionality to add css file link dynamically if it is not added yet
 * Add - Add custom module for "Divi Builder"

 = version 2.0.5 - 2021-11-20 =